viconnex/theodercafe/README.md

 UPDATE "users" SET "isAdmin"=true;
 ```

 You should be able to see http://localhost:3000/admin#/questions page.

+### Add questions

+Add questions from frontend with the '+' button on bottom right.

+From the [admin panel](http://localhost:3000/admin#/questions), mark them as `Validated for asakai`.

+Toggle Live Mode : you should see an asakai set with validated questions.

 ## Features

-Add questions from frontend with the '+' button on bottom right.

 ### Live Mode (or Asakai Mode)
 Asakai Mode provides a new set quesitons every day.
 These quesitions are randomly chosen among "validated questions".

-It is also named Live Mode because you can see others choices live.
+It is also named `Live Mode` because you can see others choices live.

 You can mark a question as `Validated for Asakai` from [the admin panel](http://localhost:3000/admin#/questions).